Gangrel: Return to WWF (1998–2001)

 In 1998, Heath was hired by the World Wrestling Federation (WWF) due to the support of then writers Bruce Prichard and Vince Russo, who believed in the merit of a vampire gimmick.
 Heath was given the name Gangrel, which was derived from a vampire clan from the role-playing game Vampire: The Masquerade.
 The gimmick involved an entrance which saw him rising from a ring of fire on stage, followed by a slow walk to the ring set to a sinister instrumental music theme.
-He also carried a goblet of "blood" with him and, during his entrance, would stop on the ring steps, take a drink, and spit it into the air.
+He also carried a chalice of "blood" with him and, during his entrance, would stop on the ring steps, take a drink, and spit it into the air.

 Gangrel made his TV debut on the August 16, 1998 episode of Sunday Night Heat, defeating Scott Taylor.
 He then formed a gothic faction, called The Brood, with Edge and Christian.
 The Brood became known for their "blood baths", which involved the lights going out for a moment, and when they came back on, the targeted wrestler being covered in blood.
 The three temporarily joined up with The Undertaker and his Ministry of Darkness faction.

 Gangrel got one of his first title shots at the 1999 Royal Rumble.
 He challenged D-Generation X member X-Pac for his WWF European Championship in a losing effort.
 He competed in the Royal Rumble match later that night and again the following year.

 After splitting from the Ministry, The Brood began a feud with the Hardy Boyz and their manager Michael Hayes.
-During the feud, Gangrel suddenly turned on Edge and Christian and aligned himself with Matt and Jeff Hardy.
+During the feud, Gangrel suddenly turned on Edge and Christian and aligned himself with the Hardy Boyz.
 He called the group The New Brood.
 Terri Runnels also began to show interest in the Hardy Boyz, however, and they eventually would win Terri's services as a manager, thus dumping Gangrel.

-Final years (1999–2001)

-Gangrel became a singles wrestler following the breakup of The New Brood; he was mainly used as a mid carder.
+Gangrel became a singles wrestler following the breakup of The New Brood; he was mainly used as a midcarder.
 In late 1999, he brought in his real-life wife Luna Vachon as his manager until she was fired.
-Gangrel continued working for the WWF until he was released in 2001.
+Gangrel continued working for the WWF until being taken off the main roster in November 2000 and was released in June 2001.